🔥 30% Off! →

 Known Causes of Erectile Dysfunction

-ED is the inability to have or maintain an erection.
+Erectile dysfunction (ED) is the inability to have or maintain an erection.
+It is a common type of male sexual dysfunction.
 In the United States, an estimated 52% of men suffer from ED.
 From the age of 40 to 70, this number rises by 5% to 15%, although young men can also develop the disorder.
-ED leads to a great deal of frustration and can seriously impact quality of life.
+Developing erectile dysfunction leads to a great deal of frustration and can seriously impact quality of life.

-Many lifestyle factors and other causes can increase the risk of erectile dysfunction.
+Many lifestyle factors and other causes can increase the risk of ED.
 The strongest risk factors include:

 • Diabetes